skrashevich/hanobo/README.md

 ### Or manually
 To get started with this superexperimental implementation:

-1. Clone or download the project to [HA config path]/custom_components/nobo_hub:
+1. Clone or download the project to [HA config path]/custom_components/nobo_ecohub:
-2. Go to directory - `cd [HA config path]/custom_components/nobo_hub`
+2. Go to directory - `cd [HA config path]/custom_components/nobo_ecohub`
 3. Move files - `mv custom_components/* .`

 ### Configuration
 * Restart Home Assistant, you will get this warning:

-      WARNING (MainThread) [homeassistant.loader] You are using a custom component for nobo_hub.climate which has not been tested by Home Assistant.
+      WARNING (MainThread) [homeassistant.loader] You are using a custom component for nobo_ecohub.climate which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.

 * You can now add "Nobø Ecohub" as an integration in the Home Assistant UI.
   * Week profiles for "off" and "on" settings are set as options in the UI using the "Configure" button on the integration.